halyph/talks/2016/scala-for_ruby_developers/slides.md

 - I'm seasonal Ruby developer (I.e. use it occasionally)

+- I use Java and JVM.
+I know Java language weaknesses and accept critics

-- This talks is not about Ruby vs Scala
+- This talks is not about _Ruby_ vs _Scala_

+- This talk is about opportunities

 - **Aim of this talk is to motivate You to move outside**